Is It Possible To Go DIGITAL…

 While HR’s focus must remain people-centered though, is it possible to go completely digital while remaining personal?

 Most of our talent acquisition is done online, and a growing proportion of interviews are being conducted over the internet too.
 We do not even have to physically speak to talent before hiring them if we do not want to, choosing online remote workers and freelancers over the traditional, sometimes expensive process of bringing talent into our offices.

 Emerging markets have produced a wider pool of candidates, spoiling us with choices when it comes to filling open positions.
 Digital technology has allowed us to connect with talent far and wide – recruitment is already heavily computerized, with most applications sent via the internet, and online staffing solutions are dissolving the need for us to scour talent via the web ourselves.

 In a recent Gallup poll, it was revealed that 35% of respondents agreed they frequently read and posted messages on social media sites like Facebook and Twitter.
 The heavy presence of a hirable workforce on these sites is a double-edged sword, as many potential or current employees use their profiles as a professional platform, while some talent that may have at first being desired unknowingly ruin their candidate image by posting inappropriate media and messages.
 If HR does go completely digital, it is likely that this issue will continue.

-In a report into digital HR challenges, Mashable – Digital HR Challenges stressed the importance of
+A report into digital HR challenges (by Mashable) stressed the importance of:

 being able to recognize the need for a technology solution will be a significant business advantage.